-Zoo New England – The Franklin Park Zoo
+Zoo New England - The Franklin Park Zoo - Boston, MA

-Zoo New England is one of 2 zoos near Boston.
-Although it isn’t the best zoo in the country (in my opinion that award goes to Brookfield near Chicago), it’s a decent way to spend a nice summer afternoon (just be sure to avoid free days!).
-Despite a lack of animals (no bears, penguins, or dolphins) and tiny animal enclosures, a visit to Zoo New England is still your typical zoo experience, complete with a nice stroll through landscaped grounds, enjoying the warm weather and getting a close up look at your favorite animals.
+Although it isn’t the best zoo in the country (in my opinion that award goes to Brookfield near Chicago), it’s a decent way to spend a nice summer afternoon (just be sure to avoid super busy free days!).
+Despite a lack of diversity (no bears, penguins, or dolphins) and tiny animal enclosures, a visit to Zoo New England is still your typical zoo experience.
+Here you will enjoy a nice stroll through landscaped grounds and get an up close look at some of your favorite animals.

 The Butterfly exhibit..